Best GT cars 2026 – our favourite grand tourers

 Porsche Panamera GTS

-Cons – Needs more power and aggression to take on the M5; expensive
+- Cons – The GTS needs more power and aggression to take on the M5; expensive

 While Porsche doesn’t strictly offer a traditional two-door grand tourer in its range (the last being the 928), the Panamera has been doing an excellent job of filling that role with its two extra doors over two generations now.
 The current model was developed on a platform shared with the Continental GT, and packs some serious chassis hardware as a result.
-On the latter note, a recent facelift has added Porsche’s sophisticated Active Ride suspension that stabilises the platform and cushions the driving experience.
-This is supported by a rumbly 493bhp V8 in the GTS.
+Hybrid models are available with Porsche’s sophisticated Active Ride suspension that stabilises the platform and cushions the driving experience.
+Or if you want the lightest, most sporting Panamera, the 493bhp V8-only GTS is the pick.
 It doesn’t have the firepower of hybrid rivals like the new M5, but without a battery to haul around it’s a satisfying, nuanced car to drive.
 The GTS has all the appeal of a genuine sports saloon, and makes a fine grand tourer.
+Conversely, the Turbo E-Hybrid offers serious performance and adds that active ride tech.

 For less money than the Panamera GTS, you can bag the new, hybrid BMW M5 – it may be heavier and less entertaining than previous models, but it’s still a formidable daily supersaloon, and substantially more powerful than the Panamera.
-Audi’s RS7 is no longer on sale, leaving the Mercedes-AMG GT 4-door as the Porsche’s other major rival; albeit one costing £159,300.
-Still, it gets a thumping 630bhp V8 and composed, highly configurable dynamics to sweeten the deal.
+For M5-rivalling performance, you need to jump to the Panamera Turbo or Turbo S E-Hybrid, which are much more expensive than the BMW.
+Both Audi’s RS7 and Mercedes-AMG's GT 4-door are now off-sale, with an electric replacement for the Mercedes due this year.

 Porsche Taycan